Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 There are five support stages to post-stroke recovery.
 Each stage represents a milestone that gets you closer to optimal health.

-1. Thinking, memory, and perception training: Neuropsychologists typically step in and assesses measures memory, learning, and processing speed.
+1. Thinking, memory, and perception training: Neuropsychologists typically step in and assess measures of memory, learning, and processing speed.

 3. Exercise and mobility training: Physical challenges are common among stroke survivors, meriting a physical therapist (PT) who can help patients relearn and regain physical activity.
 Consistent PT lowers the risk of hospital readmission among post-stroke patients.